-To test your bot in Microsoft Teams, you must follow one of the uploading processes listed here.
-Note that each method triggers a slightly different flow, and enables bots in different contexts as explained below.
+Both processes are listed below.
+Note that each method triggers a slightly different flow and enables bots in different contexts.

 For published bots, end users will be able to access the via the Discover Bots access points in the product.

 Your tenant administrator will need to enable uploading of apps for your organization.
 Here's how.